Cris Morena: Rebelde Way

 After disagreements between Morena and Vilarruel, Telefe's chairman, she started developing a new show about a group of rich teenagers living in an elite boarding school.
 The project became Rebelde Way.
 Felipe Colombo, Camila Bordonaba, Luisana Lopilato and Benjamin Rojas, who were highly popular during Chiquititas' last three seasons, were chosen as the four leads (Rebelde means literally rebel but it also means stubborn, different, daring, revolted, problematic).

-Until the late 1990s, producing companies—now very common in the country—weren't common and most shows were property of the channel.
+Until the late 1990s, producing companies—now very common in the country—uncommon and most shows were property of the channel.
 Morena had no plans to open her own production company but, after parting ways with Telefe and with a huge team following her, it was the only legal way to do it.
 Cris Morena Group was born.
-However, the company was formed by creative staff and wasn't able to cope with the business and legal aspects by itself so she needed a partner to finance it.
+However, the company was formed by creative staff and was not able to cope with the business and legal aspects by itself so she needed a partner to finance it.
 Initially, the show was to be co-produced alongside RGB Entertainment, Morena's ex-husband's company with whom she has a very amicable relationship.
-However, the association didn't work out since she was looking for someone who could dedicate themselves entirely and RGB was busy managing girl group Bandana and Mambrú, which were directed at the same target group.
+However, the association did not work out since she was looking for someone who could dedicate themselves entirely and RGB was busy managing girl group Bandana and Mambrú, which were directed at the same target group.